top of page

 • Recent long-term residence in the district (eg. as shown on census returns).

 Inevitably some men in my database have a stronger local connection than others.
-The two Roman Catholic churches and some of the non-conformist churches in the district (such as St Andrew's Presbyterian Church) drew their congregations from a wider area and logically included these men on their memorials and rolls of honour.
+Roman Catholic churches and less common non-conformist denominations drew their congregations from a wider area and logically included these men on their memorials and rolls of honour.
 Some local war-time residents belonged to families which had lived there for generations, while others were recent arrivals or transients.
 There is no perfect solution for a predominantly urban area in the early twentieth century, but at the very least I believe that the above criteria provide a valid "snapshot" of the district in 1914-1918.

 1918 absent voters list